 (8) The Priority List shall be calculated as follows:

-(a) The District’s Students in Poverty shall be multiplied by 20 to determine the Weighted Number of Students in Poverty.
+(a) The District’s Students in Poverty shall be multiplied by twenty (20) to determine the Weighted Number of Students in Poverty.

 (b) The District’s Weighted Number of Students in Poverty shall be divided by the District’s Adjusted ADMr to arrive at the District’s Percentage of Students in Poverty.